vmihailenco/taskq/README.md

  - Rate limiting.
  - Call once.
  - Automatic retries with exponential backoffs.
+ - Automatic pausing when all messages in queue fail.
  - Fallback handler for processing failed messages.
  - Processed messages are deleted in batches.